Glycerin – from slippy, to sticky, to icky

 “Your balm has helped me so much I just want other ladies to feel good too.
 I have been singing the praises of your Natfem Balm and ladies are interested to know more.
 Could you please send me some of your business cards to keep in my handbag so I can give them out.”

 “Thank you very much for your NatFem balm- it has made a huge difference to my life in many small and large ways.
 This morning I had my 2 yearly gynaecology check-up.
 I took your NatFem balm to show my gynaecologist what I’ve been using, and he seemed impressed with your product.
-He has been searching for a moisturiser to recommend to his patients other than an olive oil based one which is the only one he knows of up until I showed him your product.”
+He has been searching for a moisturiser to recommend to his patients.”

 “It's taken me longer than planned to get back to you, but I saw my Gynaecologist this morning and showed her your product.
 She said it should nicely compliment my use of the Dermol cream and may mean I can use less of the steroid so, I've just placed an order with you.”